Ursulines: United States

 The first Ursulines arrived at Mobile, Alabama, in 1719 (though information is contradictory from remaining and available sources).
 In 1727, 12 Ursulines from France landed in what is now New Orleans.
 The entire group of Ursulines were the first Roman Catholic nuns in what is now the United States.
 Both properties were part of the French colony of Louisiana (New France).
 They came to the country under the auspices of Pope Pius III and Louis XV of France.
 Following the Louisiana Purchase in 1803, their charter came under the jurisdiction of the United States.

 They instituted a convent and school, both of which continue today.
 Ursuline Academy (New Orleans) is the oldest continually operating Catholic school in the United States and the oldest girls school in the United States.
 The Ursuline tradition holds many United States firsts in its dedication to the growth of individuals, including the first female pharmacist, first woman to contribute a book of literary merit, first convent, first free school and first retreat center for ladies, first classes for female slaves (which continued until abolition), free women of color (a unique New Orleans group also known as Creoles of Color) and Native Americans.
-In the Mississippi Valley region, Ursuline provided the first social welfare center.
+In the Mississippi Valley region, Ursulines provided the first social welfare center.